Mitt Romney Declares Trump Guilty of Abuse of Power in Impeachment Trial

 Romney has also secured his own fascinating place in the history books.
 As Massachusetts governor, he helped craft the first universal insurance reform in any state, which served as a model for Obamacare.
 He swung far to the right in an attempt to placate the anti-government mania that took hold in his party, eventually renouncing the very ideas he had pioneered.
 His lonely vote to convict Trump — a vote that will open no avenues of future advancement, and which will instead expose him to risk of defeat in Republican Utah — may be the capstone of his career.

 The furious response he is provoking merely underscores that his announcement is anything but trivial.
 The Conservative Political Action Conference has already voted this week to ban him from the premises, merely for having the temerity to vote to hear John Bolton’s testimony.
 Donald Trump, Jr. is calling for his expulsion from the party.
+And President Trump tweeted a video attacking Romney as “slick,” and “slippery,” attempting to “infiltrate” Trump’s administration, “posing” as a Republican:

 As Romney tells McKay Coppins, “Corrupting an election process in a democratic republic is about as abusive and egregious an act against the Constitution — and one’s oath — that I can imagine.
 It’s what autocrats do.”
 There is no reason to believe he has any motive for his action other than what he says — to defend democracy.